SEASON IS OPEN

 I completed the Dharma Gate Buddhist College in Budapest, Hungary as a buddhist theologian and a yoga teacher (BSc).
 I work mainly as a Yumeiho therapist specialised on back pain issues but I often give some homework to my clients in the form of physical exercising.
 I have my collection of the most recommended exercises based on Tibetan yoga (Lu Jong), Hatha yoga and physiotherapy which are practised one to one or in a small group.

-Tibetan yoga (Lu Jong) and other spine exercises against back pain
+Tibetan yoga (Lu Jong) and other spine exercises for back pain

 You can learn and practise the 5 basic exercises of Lu Jong and some useful movements which can help to prevent or overcome back pain.
 These are the most important home exercises what I teach and recommend as part of the Yumeiho therapy.
 The focus is on the basic 5 exercise of Tibetan yoga (Lu Jong), I have got the permission from Dahortsang Loten Tibetan Lu Jong master to teach.
 If you practise it daily your back pain will gone in 3 weeks.